beef-broccoli/project-4995-protein-vae/README.md

 utils.py ==> helper functions

-Conv CVAE metal_gen.ipynb ==> jupyter notebook, for running and testing on colab (this script is not extensively tested, might differ from actual training script/ contain errors)
+Conv CVAE metal_gen.ipynb ==> jupyter notebook, for running and testing on colab (this script has not extensively tested, might differ from actual training script/ contain errors)